Library Policies

 13.6 Use of materials on walls, or decorations, are prohibited without specific approval of the Library Director or designated Staff member.

-13.7 A fee of $25.00 will be charged on for-profit activities.
+13.7 A fee of $25.00 will be charged for the following: for-profit activities, birthday parties, baby/bridal showers, or any type of party.
 There will be no charge for nonprofit use of the Meeting Room, but voluntary contributions for its use will be accepted.
+A $25.00 refundable cleaning fee will be required upon picking up key.
+The cleaning fee will be returned if room is left in acceptable conditions per check list provided.

 13.9 Two adult sponsors must supervise children's groups.